 Assigning ownership for maintaining employee files and ensuring that records are kept is essential for any filing/documentation system.
 Generally, someone in HR, like the Human Resources Assistant, is tasked with maintaining all employee records.
 It is useful to have this person remind leaders and collect documentation when key events occur, like corrective action or discharge.

 Define a file management system, processes for all key employment functions (new hire, benefit enrollment, termination, appraisals, leave requests, etc.) and forms to be used for tracking and recording important data.

 Useful forms may include: Job Application, New Hire Benefit Enrollment, Pay Change, Leave Request, Reason for Discharge, Termination, Exit Interview, and more.

 Once you create a form to gather the information, define a set procedure that describes when the form will be used.
-Assign responsibility to key individuals in management, human resources, and payroll who have the specific task certain functions and filing documents.
+Assign responsibility to key individuals in management, human resources, and payroll who have the specific task of certain functions and filing documents.
 A good procedure describes the function objective, responsibilities of all parties involved, steps taken, documents used, and the entire process flow from creation, through implementation, and to the filing of the document.

 Steps for Success